techbhaskar/TestCoverageMaster/README.md

    - Name: REPLIT_TOKEN
    - Value: Your Replit token (You can find this in your Replit account settings)

+4. Set up OAuth API keys:
+   - Create OAuth applications in the Google, Facebook, and GitHub developer consoles.
+   - In your Replit project, go to the "Secrets" tab in the left sidebar.
+   - Add the following secrets with their respective values:
+     - GOOGLE_CLIENT_ID
+     - GOOGLE_CLIENT_SECRET
+     - FACEBOOK_CLIENT_ID
+     - FACEBOOK_CLIENT_SECRET
+     - GITHUB_CLIENT_ID
+     - GITHUB_CLIENT_SECRET

+5. Update the REDIRECT_URI in oauth_config.py with your Replit app URL.

-4. Push your code to the GitHub repository:
+6. Push your code to the GitHub repository:
    - In Replit, commit your changes and push them to the connected GitHub repository.

 Now, whenever you push changes to the main branch of your GitHub repository, the GitHub Actions workflow will automatically run tests, perform linting, and deploy the updated app to Replit.